 The scenario is a simple one; you come home from work, and you want to go out to dinner.
 You are tired, and the idea of coming up with what to cook again is just too daunting.
-As you walk in the door, you notice your partner already wearing his ‘comfy clothes’ lounging on the couch and you make the assumption that you are ‘in for the night.’
-You go through “the what to make for dinner debate” and you both prepare a nice meal.
+As you walk in the door, you notice your partner already wearing his ‘comfy clothes’ lounging on the couch, and you assume that you are ‘in for the night.’
+You go through “the what to make for dinner debate, ” and you both prepare a nice meal.
 You still had visions of going out to dinner.
 You never shared that scenario with your partner.
 You swallow the need that you want to eat out and ‘make do’ with eating in.
 In this scenario, you didn’t even give your partner the chance to go out–you just ASSUMED they wouldn’t want to eat out.

 I agree that example is silly and benign.